Communication-Efficient Decentralized Stochastic Minimax Optimization: Theoretical Analysis

-$\square$ \end{assumption} Under the above assumption, the matrix $A$ has a unique eigenvalue of $1$ with all others eigenvalues strictly less than one in magnitude.
-We then define the mixing rate as follows:
+\end{assumption} The above assumption is standard in decentralized optimization literature \cite{sayed2014adaptation,sayed2022inference}.
+Under the above condition, the matrix $A$ has a unique eigenvalue $1$ with all other eigenvalues strictly less than one in magnitude.
+We can then define the one-iteration mixing rate for the consensus error as follows